claudio-silva/grunt-angular-builder/README.md

 };
 ```

-**There are many more configuration options available**.
-They are explained in the [Configuring tasks](https://github.com/claudio-silva/grunt-angular-build-tool/wiki/Configuring-tasks) page.
+### Running tasks

+_To run the above task directly, use the `grunt angular-build-tool` command or the `grunt angular-build-tool::debug` command._

+If you define your own alias tasks with more complex build steps, run `grunt your-task-name` instead.

+> More information is usually available when you run the `grunt` command with the `-v` option.

+> You may also force Grunt to ignore some warnings and proceed by running `grunt` with the `--force` option.

-#### The recommended tasks alias
+### The recommended tasks alias

-Those two alias tasks registered at the bottom are customizable shortcuts to your build process.
-They can be expanded with additional subtasks provided by other Grunt plugins.
+The example above includes two alias tasks registered at the bottom.
+These tasks are customizable shortcuts to your build process.
+They are a starting point for you to expand with additional subtasks provided by other Grunt plugins.

 To assemble a release build of your project, run the command:
 `grunt release`